sipgate-io/sipgateio-node/README.md

 Note: `sendAt` can be 30 days in advance at max.

 Note: you should be aware that the request will take a short time to be processed.
-So values for `sendAt` which are just a few seconds in advance won't make any sense.
+Values for `sendAt` should not just be a few seconds in the future.
+If sendAt is in the past an error will be thrown.

 The `ShortMessage` type requires the following fields: